usegalaxy-eu/website/index-virology.md

 The workbench is based on the Galaxy framework, which guarantees simple access, easy extension, flexible adaption to personal and security needs, and sophisticated analyses independent of command-line knowledge.

-The current implementation comprises more than 700 bioinformatics tools dedicated to different research areas of Virology.

-The workbench is developed by the an international colaboration between .... (https://www.denbi.de/network/rna-bioinformatics-center-rbc){:target="_blank"}.

-# Cite
-{:.no_toc}

-If you find this resource useful, please cite [The RNA workbench 2.0: next generation RNA data analysis](https://doi.org/10.1093/nar/gkz353){:target="_blank"}.

 # Content
 {:.no_toc}